 Video of a Haitian gang leader threatening to kill hostages.

-According to video obtained by AFP, the head of a Haitian gang that kidnapped a group of North Americans over the weekend threatened to execute them.
+According to video obtained by AFP, the head of a Haitian gang who kidnapped a group of North Americans over the weekend has threatened to execute them.

 Wilson Joseph, dressed in a suit and flanked by armed men, stood in front of coffins containing the bodies of five members of his gang, according to video shared on social media on Thursday.